Houses & Connections

-Middle school students will meet in a Connections group each week that consists of approximately 10-15 students (gender and grade specific) led by a CVCA staff member.
-Connections groups meet weekly to discuss age-appropriate issues and get “connected” in a community.
+Middle school students meet in a Connections group each week to discuss age-appropriate issues and get “connected” in a community.
 All middle school students participate in Connections.

-The CVCA house system is specifically designed to help students find a place of belonging, offer mentoring and leadership opportunities, and create school spirit.
-High school students are divided into four different houses and are part of the same house for the duration of their high school years.
+The CVCA House system is designed to help high school students find a place of belonging, offer mentoring and leadership opportunities, and create school spirit.
+Students are divided into four different houses and are part of the same house for the duration of their high school years.
 Additionally, houses are divided into smaller groups (or floors) that are gender specific.
-Houses or floors convene on a weekly basis.
-Houses have different traditions and compete throughout the course of the year for the coveted Royal Cup.
+Houses convene on a weekly basis, have different traditions, and compete throughout the course of the year for the coveted Royal Cup.

 The House System

-Instead of Houses, all middle school students meet in Connections groups that consist of approximately 10-15 students led by a CVCA staff member.
-Everyone knows that middle school is all about figuring out who you are and where you fit in.
-As middle schoolers wrestle with those questions, they often seek answers from those around them or those they are “connected” to.
-At CVCA, we are committed to helping students find healthy “connections” that will help shape and define who they are in the future.
-Not only do we want to surround students with encouraging and supporting adults they can trust, we also want to help them navigate healthy peer relationships that will last a lifetime.
+Instead of Houses, middle school students meet in Connections groups led by a CVCA staff member.
+Middle school is all about figuring out who you are and where you fit in, and as students wrestle with those questions, they often seek answers from those around them or those they are “connected” to.
+At CVCA, we are committed to helping students find healthy “connections” that will help shape who they are today and in the future.
+We intentionally surround students with encouraging and supporting adults they can trust and help them navigate healthy peer relationships that will last a lifetime.

-Connections are small groups that meet once a week with about ten students in the same grade and of the same gender.
-They are led by a faculty or staff member through Bible study, life discussions, prayer, games, and lots of other fun activities that help students connect to each other, their leader, and ultimately Jesus Christ.
-Middle schoolers are a social bunch, and relationships are very important to them.
-This is why at CVCA we want to be involved in helping students develop relationships in ways that are positive, offer them support and encouragement, and above all, honor God.
+Connections small groups meet once a week with about ten students in the same grade and of the same gender.
+A faculty or staff member leads them through Bible study, life discussions, prayer, games, and lots of other fun activities that help students connect with each other, their leader, and, ultimately, Jesus Christ.
+Middle schoolers are a social bunch, and relationships are important to them.
+This is why, at CVCA, we want to be involved in helping students develop positive relationships, offer them support and encouragement, and, above all, honor God.

-Instead of Houses, all middle school students meet in Connections groups that consist of approximately 10-15 students led by a CVCA staff member.
-Everyone knows that middle school is all about figuring out who you are and where you fit in.
-As middle schoolers wrestle with those questions, they often seek answers from those around them or those they are “connected” to.
-At CVCA, we are committed to helping students find healthy “connections” that will help shape and define who they are in the future.
-Not only do we want to surround students with encouraging and supporting adults they can trust, we also want to help them navigate healthy peer relationships that will last a lifetime.
+Instead of Houses, middle school students meet in Connections groups led by a CVCA staff member.
+Middle school is all about figuring out who you are and where you fit in, and as students wrestle with those questions, they often seek answers from those around them or those they are “connected” to.
+At CVCA, we are committed to helping students find healthy “connections” that will help shape who they are today and in the future.
+We intentionally surround students with encouraging and supporting adults they can trust and help them navigate healthy peer relationships that will last a lifetime.

-Connections are small groups that meet once a week with about ten students in the same grade and of the same gender.
-They are led by a faculty or staff member through Bible study, life discussions, prayer, games, and lots of other fun activities that help students connect to each other, their leader, and ultimately Jesus Christ.
-Middle schoolers are a social bunch, and relationships are very important to them.
-This is why at CVCA we want to be involved in helping students develop relationships in ways that are positive, offer them support and encouragement, and above all, honor God.
+Connections small groups meet once a week with about ten students in the same grade and of the same gender.
+A faculty or staff member leads them through Bible study, life discussions, prayer, games, and lots of other fun activities that help students connect with each other, their leader, and, ultimately, Jesus Christ.
+Middle schoolers are a social bunch, and relationships are important to them.
+This is why, at CVCA, we want to be involved in helping students develop positive relationships, offer them support and encouragement, and, above all, honor God.

 "I'm thankful for CVCA because of the community that is formed here with students and teachers"